Eyoubt/Eyoubt/README.md

-Hi there 👋, Welcome!
+Hi there 👋, welcome!
 My name is Eyoub Gebregiorgis.
 I'm a computer science 🖥️ junior at Laney college in Oakland, CA.
 I have a huge interest in web development 👨‍💻!
 Currently learning react.js and node.js.

 Currently working as a math tutor | Incoming web development intern at Thaddeus Resource Center.